encode/starlette/docs/middleware.md

 Inspecting the connection `scope` allows you to conditionally call into a different ASGI app.
 One use case might be sending a response without calling into the app.

-As an example, this middleware uses a dict to perform permanent redirects based on the requested path.
+As an example, this middleware uses a dictionary to perform permanent redirects based on the requested path.
 This could be used to implement ongoing support of legacy URLs in case you need to refactor route URL patterns.

 ```python
 from starlette.datastructures import URL